remcostoeten/gh-cli-extension-easy-copy-clone-repository/README.md

 ## ✨ What This Extension Does

-🎉 **Interactive Repository Selection**: Browse all your repositories with a beautiful, interactive interface
+🎉 **Interactive Repository Selection**: Browse all your repositories with a clean, interactive interface

 🔍 **Fuzzy Search**: Type to filter repositories instantly

-⌨️ **Keyboard Navigation**: Use arrow keys (↑/↓) or vim-style (j/k) navigation
+⌨️ **Keyboard Navigation**: Use arrow keys to navigate through repositories

-📊 **Rich Information**: See repository descriptions, privacy status, and last update dates
+📊 **Rich Information**: See repository descriptions and privacy status (🌍 public / 🔒 private)

 🎬 **Live Preview**: View repository details as you navigate

 🚀 **Multiple Actions**: Clone, copy name/URL, or open in browser

-📁 **Custom Clone Paths**: Choose where to clone repositories
+📋 **Universal Clipboard**: Works across Linux, macOS, and WSL

-🌈 **Beautiful UI**: Colorful, intuitive interface with Unicode icons
+🌍 **Cross-Platform**: Reliable operation on all Unix-like systems

 ## 🛠 Installation